-We send around 500 bikes a year to development projects in Kenya and The Gambia.
-The bikes are used as part of microfinance programmes, encouraging local people to have a real stake in improving their futures.
+We send around 75 bikes a month to partners Key Enterprises who ship them to schools in The Gambia.
+The bikes are used to enable children living in remote areas to access education.
 The bikes needed for this are more robust, basic models, which make it easier for people to maintain and source the spares for them.

 We give away hundreds of bikes a year in the North East.
 These go to schools, to community groups, individuals on very low incomes including refugees and asylum seekers.
 Asylum seekers get a very small amount to live on while their case is considered, yet in addition to feeding themselves with this, they also have other costs – typically they have to travel quite large local distances to register with local authorities, meet their case workers, etc. Some days it can mean making the choice between eating or buying the bus ticket to meet these appointments.
 A bike solves this, and we’re glad when we can help out like this.

 We have a team 40 + volunteers working with us.
 Many of our volunteers are just looking to give something back, but some also have mental health issues, some have been unemployed for a long time, and some have learning difficulties.
 All are welcomed, trained, supported and provided with a place where their contribution is valued.
 Volunteers learn basic cycle maintenance and are supported to work as part of a team including communicating, negotiating, taking responsibility, demonstrating self-motivation.
 All of these are key employability skills.
 The majority of our staff team started out as volunteers, and we’re proud of our record of former volunteers who now have paid jobs in other organisations too.